Reynolds County VFW Post 6660 Newsletter

 Now for a few reminders:

-If you need to obtain military service documents such as a DD 214/ Separation Document or Official Military Personnel File (OMPF), please contact the National Archives, National Personnel Records Center at https://www.archives.gov/veterans/military-service-records, call 1 (866) 272-6272 or mail “The National Archives and Records Administration”, 8601 Adelphi Road, College Park, MD 20740-6001.
+To order military service documents such as a DD 214/Separation Document or Official Military Personnel File (OMPF), contact the National Archives, National Personnel Records Center at https://www.archives.gov/veterans/military-service-records, or call (866) 272-6272.

 “Here to Serve”